pentlandedge/s4607/README.md

 ## Running the escript

 NOTE: this does not currently work with rebar3.
 Needs to be updated.
+It is likely that these scripts will become separate rebar3 escript projects.

 For convenience, the display_4607 script has been provided.
 The software must have been built before running this.
 Make the script executable:
 ```